chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

   Relic or other.
 I think we would import panel from more platform other than Grafana, especially if we want to connect with cloud provider and other Cloud Monitoring Services.
 But for now, using Grafana just makes more sense.

+### Alternative: use ConfigMap instead of database

+From inspired of "Status Check Template", the resource of "Grafana Panel" could also be stored as ConfigMaps.

+There are some Pros and Cons.

+Pros:

+- It would prevent data loss when the Pod chaos-dashboard is deleted/recreated.

+Cons:

+- It would ues annotations on chaos experiment CR to present the link between chaos experiment and Grafana Panels.
+Like using "multi-valued" filed in a database schema.
+  - When delete the Grafana Panel, it's expensive to update the related chaos experiment.
+The way to bypassing it is properly resolving the link to an not-existed Grafana Panel.
+  - It's expensive to list all the chaos experiments which link to certain Grafana Panel.
+- The label of Grafana Panel might be also another "multi-valued" annotation.

 ## Unresolved questions